Adam Bodnar: As Ombudsman

+Awards

 In 2019, he was awarded the Rule of Law Award conferred by the World Justice Project for his "outstanding efforts in strengthening the rule of law in difficult circumstances".
 He dedicated the award to Karol Modzelewski.
 The same year he received the Human Dignity Award from the Roland Berger Foundation; however, he declined the award motivating his decision by the Nazi past of the award founder's father.
 In September 2020, he was awarded the French Order of Legion of Honour for guarding the civic rights and values in Poland.
 Bodnar has appeared in leading universities' events including at Yale.

 Bodnar's five-year term of office expired in September 2020.
 The two chambers of the Polish parliament (the Sejm and the Senate) could not agree on a successor.
 On 15 April 2021, the Constitutional Tribunal issued a ruling that he should stay in office for at most three further months.

 In the 2023 parliamentary elections he ran as a Civic Coalition candidate (as part of Senate Pact 2023) for the Senate from the constituency no. 44.
 He received 628,442 votes and was elected senator.
-In the same year he was appointed as the minister of justice in the Donald Tusk's cabinet.
+In December 2023, he was appointed as the minister of justice in Donald Tusk's third cabinet.

+In May 2026, President of Germany Steinmeier presented the Hambach Freedom Prize ('Hambacher Freiheitspreis') to Bodnar.
+He praised the laureate as a passionate champion of human rights, democracy and the rule of law.